zdravkov/kendo-docs/api/javascript/dataviz/geometry/size.md

 #### Returns

-`kendo.dataviz.geometry.Size` A new Size instance with the same coordinates.
+`kendo.geometry.Size` A new Size instance with the same coordinates.

 ### equals